rickolynch/date-picker-directive/README.md

 ### dateselected

 This event is triggered when a date is selected.
-If using a single calendar then it is triggered once a date is clicked.
-When using a range calendar, it is triggered when a default range is selected or the apply button is clicked.
+If using a single calendar then it is triggered once a date is clicked and returns a single date "MM/DD/YYYY".
+When using a range calendar, it is triggered when a default range is selected or the apply button is clicked and returns a date range "MM/DD/YYYY" - "MM/DD/YYYY".

 ## Author
 * Author: Ricardo Lynch